How to find business email addresses? A list of best tips and tools

 Apollo is another platform with a Chrome extension and countless integrations.
 You can also build detailed email lists using over two hundred customisable attributes.

-Vocus is a low-cost full-stack outreach platform that integrates with Gmail, G Suite, plenty of CRMs, and a range of other packages.
+Vocus is a low-cost full-stack outreach platform that integrates with Gmail account, G Suite, plenty of CRMs, and many others.

-Its business email search tool is only a single attribute—as with most of these tools—of what the full-service offers.
+Its business best email service is only a single attribute—as with most of these tools—of what the full-service offers.
 Vocus verifies addresses, schedules campaigns, automates reminders, and more, with very reasonable pricing tiers from only $5 to $20 per month.